unravel.cluster_stats.cstats module#

 - Grouping data by condition prefixes:

-–groups psilocybin saline –condition_prefixes saline psilocybin - This will treat all ‘psilocybin*’ conditions as one group and all ‘saline*’ conditions as another - Since there will then effectively be two conditions in this case, they will be compared using a t-test
+cstats–groups psilocybin saline –condition_prefixes saline psilocybin - This will treat all ‘psilocybin*’ conditions as one group and all ‘saline*’ conditions as another - Since there will then effectively be two conditions in this case, they will be compared using a t-test

 Usage for t-tests:#

-cstats –groups <group1> <group2> -hg <group1|group2> [-cp <condition_prefixes>] [-alt <two-sided|less|greater>] [-pvt <p_value_threshold.txt>] [-v]
+cstats –groups <group1> <group2> [-hg <group> ] [-dp <dir_pattern>] [-cp <condition_prefixes>] [-alt <two-sided|less|greater>] [-pvt <p_value_threshold.txt>] [-v]

 Usage for Tukey’s tests:#

-cstats –groups <group1> <group2> <group3> <group4> … -hg <group1|group2> [-cp <condition_prefixes>] [-alt <two-sided|less|greater>] [-pvt <p_value_threshold.txt>] [-v]
+cstats –groups <group1> <group2> <group3> … [-hg <group>] [-dp <dir_pattern>] [-cp <condition_prefixes>] [-alt <two-sided|less|greater>] [-pvt <p_value_threshold.txt>] [-v]

-- unravel.cluster_stats.cstats.condition_selector(df, condition, unique_conditions, condition_column='Conditions')[source]#
+- unravel.cluster_stats.cstats.condition_selector(df, condition, unique_conditions, condition_column='condition')[source]#

 Create a condition selector to handle pooling of data in a DataFrame based on specified conditions.
-This function checks if the ‘condition’ is exactly present in the ‘Conditions’ column or is a prefix of any condition in this column.
+This function checks if the ‘condition’ is exactly present in the ‘condition’ column or is a prefix of any condition in this column.
 If the exact condition is found, it selects those rows.
-If the condition is a prefix (e.g., ‘saline’ matches ‘saline-1’, ‘saline-2’), it selects all rows where the ‘Conditions’ column starts with this prefix.
+If the condition is a prefix (e.g., ‘saline’ matches ‘saline-1’, ‘saline-2’), it selects all rows where the ‘condition’ column starts with this prefix.
 An error is raised if the condition is neither found as an exact match nor as a prefix.

 - Parameters: